“Let us hold fast the confession of our hope without wavering, for He who promised is faithful” (Hebrews 10:23, NKJV).

 The world says to be afraid.
 God has not given you a spirit of fear (2 Timothy 1:7) The world says you are sick and have no chance of healing.
 God says that by His stripes you were healed (1 Peter 2:24).
 The world says your needs won’t be met.
 The Word says He supplies all your needs according to His riches in glory in Christ (Philippians 4:19).
 If you really believed the Word, wouldn’t you confess His truth instead of what the world says or what the enemy says about you?
 Wouldn’t you believe the Savior who died for you over the enemy who attempts to steal, kill and destroy your life?

 Walking by faith and not by sight is believing in the unseen truth of God over what you see or feel.
 The Holy Spirit guides you into all of God’s truth—into the unseen of God’s spiritual realm that fills you with every spiritual blessing (John 14:17, 16:13, Ephesians 1:3).
 Not knowing and spiritually understanding the Word keeps you from receiving what Christ has given you.
-The truth of your identity in Christ needs to be known and understood over what the world or what any other person says.
+The truth of your identity in Christ needs to be known and understood over what the world or any other person says.
 You have the mind of Christ to understand His truth (1 Corinthians 2:16).
-And when you allow His truth to renew your mind, you believe (Romans 12:2).
+And when you allow His truth to renew your mind, you believe in your heart (Romans 12:2).
 And when you believe by faith in God’s Word, you sow His Good News in your heart, and you reap its good benefits.

 “So then faith comes by hearing, and hearing by the word of God” (Romans 10:17, NKJV).